BhushanGangurde/UGIPS/README.md

 | `/tools`, `/examples`       | [MIT License](LICENSE)                                            |

 Attribution for UGIPS Spec:
-UGIPS was initiated and authored by [Bhushan and VITA Solutions] (© 2025).
+UGIPS was initiated and authored by [BhushanGangurde and VITA Solutions] (© 2025).
 When using or referencing the specification, please include attribution and a link to this repository.

 🤝 Contributing
 We welcome contributions from the community!